Quentin18/newspapers/index.md

 {% include newspapers.html %}

 ## First analyses
-Before going any deeper in the analysis, a first overview of our data set allows us to extract some interesting information.
+A first overview of our data set allows us to extract some interesting information.

 ### Who are the speakers?

+The news publishes millions of words coming from millions of different personalities.
+However, some speakers can be reccurent and the recurrent ones can also be specific to each newspaper.
+Thus, the speaking time of a peronality could be a hint to show how much the newspaper agrees with his or her ideas and would want to emphasize them!
+In other words, is the importance that a newspaper gives to a person by publishing his words already a clue as to the opinion of the newspaper?

 **TODO** <!-- Counts of most frequent speakers in the different newspapers -->